jolares/example-angular-blog-with-scully-ssg/README.md

 ## **Development server**

+## **Run Angular Static Site App with Blog Posts**

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server.
+Navigate to `http://localhost:1668/`.
+The app will automatically reload if you change any of the source files.

+## **Run Angular App Only (without SSG, blog posts)**

+Run `npm run _start:ng` for an angular dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## **Code scaffolding**